mockito/mockito-scala/README.md

 ## Numeric matchers

-A new set of matchers to deal with number comparison were introduced (see [Scalactic tolerance](#tolerance) for aproximation), the syntax is slightly different to make them more readable, so now we can write stuff like (notice the 'n')
+A new set of matchers to deal with number comparison were introduced (see [Scalactic tolerance](#tolerance) for approximation), the syntax is slightly different to make them more readable, so now we can write stuff like (notice the 'n')
 ```scala
 aMock.method(5)